fbeek/pimatic-maxcul/README.md

     Added EcoButton support.
 Special THANKS to w3stbam for implementing this feature.

+* v0.9.5

+    Added support for displaying the valve position in the frontend.
+Also fixed a bug with the battery states of the Heathingthermostats.
+Special THANKS to treban for supporting this features.

 ToDo
 -------
 * CUL Credit System support to respect the ISM Band 1% Rules